Gluey Porch Treatments: Background

-The title track Gluey Porch Treatments was re-recorded and released in 2001 on their thirteenth album Electroretard.
+The title track "Gluey Porch Treatments" was re-recorded and released in 2001 on their thirteenth studio album, Electroretard.

 Critical reception

 AllMusic critic Ned Raggett praised the album, writing: "Drawn-out syllables at the end of lines descending into murk, bellowing half-understandable insanities, flanged warbles and squeals: It's all there."
 Dave Grohl described it as heavier and better than Black Sabbath.

 Track listing

 All songs written by Buzz Osborne except where noted.